Portrait of Jackie Lothamer

 Jackie growing up

 Perseverance pays off!
-Jackie is enjoying her friends, opportunities in Washtenaw ISD, and adventures as a St. Louis Center resident.
-The Center enjoys Jackie too, her constant smile, inquisitive nature, and desire to expand the experiences she shares with her fellow residents.
+Jackie is enjoying her friends, opportunities in the Washtenaw Intermediate School District, and adventures as a St. Louis Center resident.
+The Center enjoys Jackie too – her constant smile, inquisitive nature, and desire to expand the experiences she shares with her fellow residents.

-Each $1,000 donation helps cover the cost of nearly four days of benevolent care for one resident.
 The Center relies on the generosity of donors to raise 50% of its operating budget each year–about $3.6 million.
-These donations help provide a secure, loving home for the Center’s residents, some of whom have lived here for more than 40 years.
+These donations help provide a secure, loving home for the Center’s residents, some of whom have lived here for 20, 30, and even 40 years.

 YOU can play a large part in the day-to-day lives of the residents who call St. Louis Center home.
 We are so very grateful for your generosity!